ddosdor/ddosdor/README.md

 Now I am looking for new challenges and work with people for whom programming is a passion

-### Goal for these year
+### Goals for these year

-- Create blog
+- Create blog [WIP]
-- Improve my skills in UX / UI design with Figma and TailwindCSS
+- Improve my skills in UX / UI design with Figma and TailwindCSS [WIP]
-- Create small app with new tools like Svelte
+- Create small app with new tools like Svelte [Todo]